tgaff/listly_rails_angular/README.md

 Make sure you also add it to [`app/assets/javascripts/application.js`](app/assets/javascripts/application.js)

 1. Finally grab the [provided template](app/assets/templates/lists.template.html) and replace the source of your current template with this.

+#### Challenge

+Continue to implement the next model and controller.
+Files you'll need to generate:

+* Items controller
+*